 Bikes: While we can’t provide on-the-ground assistance, if you need to find the nearest bike shop for repairs, for instance, our team will find it for you.

 Guides: If you are travelling as part of a Camino Guided Tour, our local guide will be able to assist you during the trip with any questions or issues, so you shouldn’t need to contact the assistance number directly.

-Language Assistance: Our customer experience team is a talented multi-lingual bunch, speaking many different languages between them, including Spanish, French, Portuguese, Italian, Galego, Catala, as well as English.
-They can help you at any time with any language barrier issue.
+Language Assistance: Our customer experience team is a talented multi-lingual bunch, speaking many different languages between them, including Spanish, French, Portuguese, Italian, Galego, as well as English.
+They can help you with any important language barrier issue.

 Urgent booking changes during the trip: If you need to make an urgent change to your booking while on your trip due to unexpected circumstances (such as injuries), you should also contact our support number.
-Our team will be able to recommend an alternative, taking into account your specific booking and company policies.
+Our team will be able to recommend an alternative, considering your specific booking and company policies.

 Out Of Our Support Reach:

-We are always happy to help, but there are certain situations where our assistance will be limited:
+We are always happy to help, however there are certain situations where our assistance will be limited:

 Urgent medical assistance: In the unfortunate case of needing immediate urgent medical help, we always recommend that you contact local emergency services.
 112 is the European emergency number you can dial free of charge anywhere in the EU.
 It will get you straight through to the emergency services – police, ambulance etc. We also recommend that you follow the recommendations of your travel insurance.
 This is because our staff is not in a position to give accurate medical advice from Dublin.